-- Many traditional industry profitability comparisons fail to appropriately account for the relative financial risks and differing costs of capital across industries. - A measure that appropriately adjusts for costs of capital to reflect investment risks shows biopharmaceutical industry economic profits to be in the middle of the distribution of all industries.
+- Traditional industry profitability comparisons fail to appropriately account for the relative financial risks and differing costs of capital across industries. - A measure that appropriately adjusts for costs of capital to reflect investment risks shows biopharmaceutical industry economic profits to be below the median of the distribution of all industries and trending downward over time.